p07r0457/CPPGM-StarterKit/README.md

 ## Preprocessing Token Grammar Summary

 The grammar for `preprocessing-token` is as follows with some notes added.
-It is functionally equivilant to the way it is presented in the standard, and mostly uses the same names:
+It is functionally equivalent to the way it is presented in the standard, and mostly uses the same names:

     preprocessing-token:
         identifier